Sickness benefit qualifying income

-If you have the same salary every month, your SGI is the same amount as your monthly salary times 12.
-If you do not have the same salary every month, we calculate your annual income based on the income you have had before you apply for the allowance.
+If you receive the same salary every month, your SGI usually is the same amount as your monthly salary multiplicated by 12.
+If you do not have the same salary every month, calculations are usually based on the income you had before you apply for the allowance.

 - your salary before tax